BrianSemiglia/LocationPicker/README.md

 }
 ```

-Versus the more traditional interface which usually doesn't make its resposibility clear or public.
+Versus a more traditional interface which usually doesn't make its resposibility as clear or public.
 ```Swift
 class ViewController {
   init() {}